voxel51/fiftyone/docs/source/teams/pluggable_auth.md

    </td>
    <td><code>null</code>
    </td>
    <td>When provided this function is called to map the external user_info to the internal fiftyone user/account.
-NOTE: function calls, the while keyword and other JS-specific syntax is not allowed in these functions.
    </td>
   </tr>
   <tr>